-My marriage had a number of issues that should really have been addressed during our dating time.
-But, I failed to understand Maya Angelou’s quote “When people will show you who they are, believe them the first time.”
+My marriage had a number of issues that should really should have been addressed during our dating time.
+But, I failed to understand Maya Angelou’s quote “When people show you who they are, believe them the first time.”
 When thinking about that quote, I thought – how much of the divorce experience can be summed up like a Maya Angelou quote?
-Here are my top 10 ideas:
+Unfortunately, nowadays, I seem to think about divorce all the time.
+And as much as I would love not to, it is just impossible for me to avoid as I am in the thick of it.
+So, I choose to accept it and share in hopes that someone else out there experiencing divorce doesn’t feel alone in their thoughts.
+Here are my top 10 thoughts on divorce…

 - Divorce is a full time job.
 You don’t get paid for it.
 You pay for it, with money, sweat and tears.